friendly-bits/geoblocker-bash/README.md

 - Attempts to determine local ipv4 subnet for the main network interface and adds that to the end of the list

 **The apply script**:
-- creates or updates a named ipset from a user-specified file (which should contain a plain ipv4 subnets list).
+- Creates or updates a named ipset from a user-specified file (which should contain a plain ipv4 subnets list).
-- sets default policy on INPUT and FORWARD iptables chains to DROP
+- Sets default policy on INPUT and FORWARD iptables chains to DROP
 - Then creates iptables rules that allow connection from subnets included in the ipset.
 It also can be used separately from this collection, as it does its own pre-requisite checks and input validation and accepts arguments.

 **The validate_cron_schedule script** is used by the install script.
 It accepts cron schedule expression and attempts to make sure that it complies with format that cron expects.

 **Pre-requisites**:
-- linux running systemd (tested on Debian, may or may not work on other distributions)
+- Linux running systemd (tested on Debian, may or may not work on other distributions)
-- root access
+- Root access
 - ipset (install it with 'apt install ipset' or similar)
 - jq - Json processor (install it with 'apt install jq' or similar)